Homlak

 History

-Homlak was first discovered 20 years after the meteor of the Battle of Unnumbered Tears, once people had found their feet and settled underground.
+Homlak was first discovered 20 years after the meteor of The Battle of Unspoken Grief, once people had found their feet and settled underground.
 Despite the debris that still hung in the air and the ash that drifted down with the snow, the bravest of those who thrived underground bundled up and strayed out onto the surface—to see how things had changed.
 Eventually, they made their way to the impact site and looked down upon what was left of the once-gorgeous valley that had been the home of many Mentari.
 Raised on stories of the beauty of the place passed on by those Mentari of the valley who had managed to find shelter in the caves, they were shocked and quite terrified by what they saw when they got there.
 The landscape had been pulverized by the meteor's impact and no trace of a valley's shape remained.
 The crater was vast, dozens of kilometers across and stretching farther than the eye could see in all directions.
 At its center, at the base of the bowl its crater, a massive lava sea roiled and boiled, hardly having cooled since the impact despite how cold had been.
 Jagged spikes of stone jutted outwards from the center of the crater, as large as mountains and sharper than knives, and the walls of the bowl glistened where the snow was melted by the lava's proximity.
 Despite their nervousness, they ventured down into the crater and examined the glistening rock and found that it was a crystalline ore unlike anything they had ever seen or heard of before.
 Using what tools they had brought with them, they gathered some samples and brought them back home.

 Discovery